 11. You need to be prepared for lots of snow

 If your local snow forecast usually calls for many feet of snow, you may want to invest in a high-powered snowblower to make quick work of the pileup as well as a whole-house backup generator to keep everyone inside safe and warm when and if the power’s out.
+Depending on how much snow you typically need to remove, a snowblower could cost between about $300 and $1,500.
+Sparing yourself the back-breaking work of shoveling might be worth the investment.

 12. Your icy pipes burst and made a mess